ClouDesire/docusaurus/docs/syndication.md

 ### Retrieve the subscription resource after a Subscription CREATED

+> Please make sure that you understand the basics of the [Cloudesire API](api.md)
+> before interacting with the platform: most endpoints require authentication.

-You can start by fetching the _Subscription_ resource, that should exist after having received a `Subscription CREATED` event, by using the address contained in the _entityUrl_ attribute:
+You can start by fetching the _Subscription_ resource, that should exist after having received a `Subscription CREATED` event, by using the address contained in the `entityUrl` attribute:

 ```http
 GET /api/subscription/2388 HTTP/1.1
 ```

 An example response would be: